Child Custody Lawyers & Guardianship Attorneys

 Individuals other than biological parents may be granted legal guardianship.
 An adult may be permitted to take care of a minor.
 The court can appoint another person to act as guardian if a parent is absent or unable to do so.
 Even if someone else is appointed as guardian, biological parents may retain their parental rights, depending on the circumstances.
 An extreme situation may, however, result in a judge rescinding or suspending those rights.
 A guardian could also be appointed when both biological parents are deceased.

-Right Law Associates can assist you with Child Custody & Guardianship Matters
+Child Custody Lawyers of Right Law Associates can assist you with Child Custody & Guardianship Matters